 XIII How should gambling policy be determined?

 Who determines what gambling policy should be?
 The debate ebbs and flows between issues of pure morality, scientific and economic studies of harms and benefits and pure politics.
 There was a time when gambling policy in Europe and America was determined largely by reference to religious principles of what was inherently 'right' and 'wrong'.
-Although religious doctrines are no longer a dominant influence in gambling policy, public opinion and views of public morality still carry significant sway over policy makers.
+Although religious doctrines are no longer a dominant influence in Western gambling policy, public opinion and views of public morality still carry significant sway over policy makers.
 However, there are dangers in policy makers taking their cue from what is perceived as public opinion.
-In the first place, it is very difficult to determine exactly what the public thinks about a particular issue, and a danger exists that one is swayed not by what the public considers a reasonable approach but instead is influenced by powerful media forces, many of which are happy to write articles on what they see as a murky world of vice and intrigue, while at the same time directing their readerships to various gambling opportunities within their own pages that generate revenue.
+In the first place, it is very difficult to determine exactly what the public thinks about a particular issue, and a danger exists that one is swayed not by what the public considers a reasonable approach but instead is influenced by powerful media forces, many of which are happy to write articles on what they wish to portray as a newsworthy world of vice and intrigue, while at the same time directing their readerships to various gambling opportunities within their own pages that generate revenue.
 Second, while the public can certainly express a view on their personal preferences in relation to the prevalence and types of gambling available and the amount of risk that they feel comfortable taking, there is also a great danger that behaviours that regulators seek to restrict (for example, in relation to the advertising of gambling or potential appeal to children) are not actually those that lead to harm.
 There is a great need for more objective studies and data in relation to gambling and its societal effects so that changes in policy are truly effective at controlling gambling.
 Finally, it is worth noting that there are ways of converting the desire to gamble and the chance to win into useful tools to provoke positive behaviours.
 A good recent example of this type of social engineering are vaccination lotteries – where those who might fear covid vaccination were incentivised to 'do the right thing' for society by the promise of free entry into a lottery for a cash prize.
 Others have suggested lottery or gambling schemes that are combined with regular saving schemes.
 Several utility providers incorporate a small prize mechanic for those who provide meter readings frequently.
 Harnessing gambling behaviour gives rise to promising possibilities, which should perhaps more often be explored as a means of offsetting the message that it is always bad.

 XIV Concluding comments

-The comments above are necessarily a highly simplified analysis of the types of factors that influence gambling law and policies across the world.
-They are by no means designed to be a complete summary of the legal position in any state.
-However, the aim is to show that common issues and policies directed towards common problems created by the nature of gambling can be identified.
+The comments above are necessarily a highly simplified analysis of the types of factors that influence gambling law and policy across the world.
+The aim is to show that common issues and policies directed towards common problems created by the nature of gambling can be identified.
 Many states are still struggling with the challenges created by online gambling and shifts in the social acceptability of that industry.
 This book demonstrates how wide the spectrum of responses can be.
 Nevertheless, over the past 20 years, remote communication, particularly in the form of online gambling, has caused immense structural changes.
 The next decade will no doubt be full of similar changes and challenges, but it might be said that we have moved a long way in our understanding of the types of approach that are possible in dealing with this complex social and legal phenomenon.
 Increasingly, regulators are cooperating and discussing problems of common interest, be they issues of money laundering, player protection or taxation.
 We can expect differences to persist.
 But if there is a theme for the future, it is that gambling has become truly international, and governments of all types are moving to accept and address the challenges that globalisation creates, by a cooperative approach.

-1 Carl Rohsler is a partner at Memery Crystal LLP.
+1 Carl Rohsler is a partner at Memery Crystal.

 2 An excellent study of the history of gambling is Random Riches: Gambling Past and Present, edited by Manfred Zollinger (Routledge, 2016).